Open Ground

 Seamus Heaney’s poem ‘The Strand at Lough Beg’ takes its name from a place where his family’s cattle once grazed.
 Heaney had fond memories of visiting the Strand with his father at the end of the day to check on the herd.

-Lough Beg is a wetland Nature Reserve, where you can watch wildfowl, woodland birds and the seasons come and go – just as Seamus Heaney used to do in one of his favourite places.
+Lough Beg is a wetland nature reserve where you can watch wildfowl, woodland birds and the seasons come and go – just as Seamus Heaney used to do in one of his favourite places.

 ‘The lowland clays and waters of Lough Beg,